IvekFOI/PhotoArt-Angular-2/README.md

 ### Usage

-Log in with your Google account to create new posts.
+Log in with your Google account to create/edit/delete your posts.